 It is characterized by a boxy mass, either symmetrical or not; square towers placed centrally along the main façade or asymmetrically in more complex massing schemes; a steep Mansard roof commonly elaborated with decorative colored tiles, cast iron filigree-like cresting and dormers; and segmental or round arched windows with decorative hoods.

 It is similar in massing to the Italianate style, and can be seen as an evolution of the Italianate.
 In fact, many Americans simply updated their Italianate style houses with new Mansard roofs to keep up with fashion.
 Like most of the eclectic styles running rampant in the second half of the 19th century, the Second Empire style was popularized in pattern books.
 With its opulence and fashion-forwardness, the Second Empire style suitably reflected the early heady years of the Gilded Age.
-Books related to America’s traditional domestic architecture and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.